-- Asking questions that pertain to the person as a whole – mind, body and spirit
+- Asking open ended questions that pertain to the person as a whole – mind, body and spirit

-- Looking at a body before it moves
+- Look at their body before it moves

 - Palpation of muscles

 When these five areas are addressed, Pilates training can begin.
-I know the forementioned techniques for assessment can take a lengthy time for someone just starting out, but with time, assessment can take 15 minutes or less if you have them answer a questionnaire before the session.
+I know the aforementioned techniques for assessment can take a lengthy time for someone just starting out, but with time, assessment can take 15 minutes or less if you have them answer a questionnaire before the session.